scholarslab/scholarslab.github.io/collections/_posts/2014-05-15-one-teach-one-drift.md

 title: One Teach, One Drift
 category: essay
 tags:
-- grad student research
+- grad-student-research
-- 3d modeling
+- 3d-modeling
 - pedagogy
-- wlu collab
+- wlu-collab
 ---

 Like Sarah, Brandon and Gwen, I also drove over Afton Mountain to teach at Washington & Lee a couple of weeks ago.
 As I played peek-a-boo with the trucks on I-64 on that rainy, foggy morning I must admit I gained a bit more respect for Wayne Graham’s daily commute – but that is a story for another time.
 In this post, I want to hop on to Brandon and Sarah’s discussion about team teaching and add some reflections on my experience at W&L.